 Startup equity continues to be one of the most powerful hiring tools available.
-Equity grants align employees to driving successful outcomes and exits for the business in ways that typical salary and bonus could never match.
+Equity grants align employees to drive successful outcomes and exits for the business in ways that a typical salary and bonus could never match.
 While there can be incredible outcomes for early employees at highly successful startups, the reality is that most early employees do not strike it rich.
-Not every company turns into an Uber or an Airbnb.
+Not every startup turns into an Uber or an Airbnb.

 In fact, most startups won’t be able to raise a Series A, let alone have a successful IPO.
 Having worked with successful private companies on over $40B in private secondary and M&A transactions for the past decade, I can assure you that bringing startup stock options to a level where they can allow their shareholders to have a successful exit is an ideal outcome, but not a typical one.

 You may be wondering what your FMV, dilution, and percentage ownership are, let alone why they impact the value of your equity, so here is a quick primer on how to value your stock options: